datoviz/datoviz/README.md

 **⚡️ Datoviz** is a cross-platform, open-source, high-performance GPU scientific data visualization library written in **C/C++** on top of the [**Khronos Vulkan**](https://www.vulkan.org/) graphics API and the [**glfw**](https://www.glfw.org/) window library.
 It provides raw ctypes bindings in **Python 🐍**.
 In the long term, Datoviz will mostly be used as a **VisPy 2.0 backend**.

-Designed for speed, visual quality, and scalability to datasets comprising up to $10^6-10^8$ points, it supports 2D/3D interactive rendering and minimal GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).
+Designed for speed, visual quality, and scalability to datasets comprising millions of points, it supports 2D/3D interactive rendering and minimal GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).

-**⚠️ Warning:** Although Datoviz has been years in the making, it is still in its **early stages** and would greatly benefit from increased **community feedback**, particularly concerning binaries, packaging, and hardware compatibility.
+**⚠️ Warning:** Although Datoviz has been years in the making, it is still in its **early stages** and would greatly benefit from increased **community feedback**, particularly concerning package and hardware compatibility.
 The API is still evolving, so expect regular (though hopefully minimal) **breaking changes** for now.
-The current version is **v0.2**, with documentation available only on GitHub.
-The `datoviz.org` website still reflects the **deprecated v0.1** documentation, it will be updated soon.
+The current version is **v0.2**, with documentation available only on GitHub at the moment.
+The `datoviz.org` website still reflects the **deprecated v0.1** documentation, but it will be updated soon.

 **🕐 Roadmap.** In the medium term: increasing OS and hardware compatibility, providing more visuals, interactivity patterns, and GUI controls.
 In the long term: picking, custom visuals and shaders, nonlinear transforms, WebGPU/WebAssembly compatibility, integration with IPython, Jupyter and Qt.